dylanmackenzie/simplexify/README.md

 by running `gulp build` followed by `node dist/benchmark.js`, which calculates a delaunay triangulation for a randomly distributed set of vertices.
-For 32768 vertices, it requires an average of 627ms, which is roughly six times slower than the C++ implementation used by Yang, Choi and Jung.
-This could be explained by the overhead of an interpreted language, but it is likely that there is room for improvement in my implementation.
+For 32768 vertices, it requires an average of 627ms, which is roughly six times slower than the C++ implementation written by Yang, Choi and Jung and executed on a 2.4GHz processor.
+This disparity could be explained by the overhead of an interpreted language, but it is likely that there is room for improvement in my implementation.